zAlweNy26/Java_Projects/README.md

    After calculating it, the application will enter the data and the fiscal code in a JSON file in the same directory of the        program.
 The program works only with italian cities and foreign nations.
    - Italian cities database provided by **Matteo Contrini** [here](https://github.com/matteocontrini/comuni-json)

-   #### How I want to improve it :
-   - I want to add conditions for names and surnames with all kind of accented letters.

    #### Missing features :
    - Problems with municipalities that existed in the past and now merged with other municipalities.